Initiating a Complaint

-Initiating a Hearing: If, after the initial review, the designated reviewer determines that there is not reasonable cause to believe that the allegation has occurred, the review shall promptly cease and no record of the complaint shall be retained in the student’s judicial file.
+If, after the initial review, the designated reviewer determines that there is not reasonable cause to believe that the allegation has occurred, the review shall promptly cease and the Student Conduct Process will not move foward.

-If, after the initial review, the designated reviewer determines that there is reasonable cause to believe that a violation of policy has occurred, the Judicial Review Process will move forward.
+If, after the initial review, the designated reviewer determines that there is reasonable cause to believe that a violation of policy has occurred, the Student Conduct Process will move forward.

 - constitutes a threat to the safety or well-being of the referred student, any other member of the University community, or any invited guest;